 Step 3: Cleaning and Sanding Prep of Cabinet Bases

-- Once everything is cleaned it’s time to sand your cabinet bases, floor boards, and trim.
+- Once everything is cleaned it’s time to sand your cabinet bases, floorboards, and trim.
 The orbital sander is the easiest way to ensure a smooth finish.
 Make sure you wear a dust mask and safety glasses when sanding.
-For those hard to reach areas a sanding block would be ideal (floor boards and trim).
-We recommend using 220 grit paper for the orbital and the blocks.
+For those hard-to-reach areas, a sanding block would be ideal (floor boards and trim).
+We recommend using 220-grit paper for the orbital and the blocks.
 When using the orbital do not go above the number 4 setting.
 Slow and steady wins the race.
 Be sure to sand everything to a very smooth finish.
 Run your hand over the area after you sanded down to be sure you didn’t miss anything.
 Anywhere you are painting needs to be sanded.
 Take your time on this step as it is one of the most important steps to a smooth finish.

 Step 4: Cleaning and Sanding Prep of Cabinet Doors and Drawers

-- In your work space it’s now time to clean your doors and drawer fronts.
+- In your workspace, it’s now time to clean your doors and drawer fronts.
 Put on your mask, grab your mineral spirits, and a t-shirt rag.
 Clean the cabinets doors and drawers just like you cleaned the cabinet bases in your kitchen.
 Be sure to clean both sides of the doors as you will be painting multiple coats on each side.
-Also be sure to clean the cracks and crevices.
+Also, be sure to clean the cracks and crevices.
 Don’t forget to use elbow grease and be sure to remove all stickers, grease, food, cabinet protectors, and debris.

-- Now use your t-shirt rag wipe your cabinet doors and drawers.
+- Now use your t-shirt rag to wipe your cabinet doors and drawers.
 Be sure there is no dust or debris left over from sanding.
 It is also ideal to sweep out the area or blow out the area with a blower.
 Remember a clean work space makes for a flawless finish.

 Step 5: Prime Time

 - Be sure to inspect each area for paint drips before moving to the next area.
 Don’t forget to paint the inside cabinet trim as well.
 Sometimes this will lay flat to the inside of the cabinet and sometimes there will be a slight lip.
 If there is a lip you can easily use your roller without getting paint inside your cabinet.
 If there is no lip you have to cut this in with a brush.
-Make sure you have painters tape on the inside of the cabinet to ensure a clean line.
-We suggest that you start painting your upper bases first and then moving to your lowers.
+Make sure you have painter’s tape on the inside of the cabinet to ensure a clean line.
+We suggest that you start painting your upper bases first and then move to your lower.
 This will ensure your ladder or body does not brush up against your freshly primed bases.

 - Move to your workspace and prime the backs of your doors.
 Using your spray gun fill your spray gun according to the instructions with primer.
 It’s ideal to have a large bucket to be able to spray into to ensure your sprayer is spraying evenly and has the appropriate suction.
 We use the Graco TrueCoat 360 Spray Gun but there are lower priced options available.

 - Place one of your doors (start with the widest doors first) with the back facing you ready to be sprayed.
-When spraying your door you want to be about 18 inches above the door and long, even, arm motion.
+When spraying your door you want to be about 18 inches above the door and have long, even, arm motion.
 Paint all four sides of the cabinet first from the top and then spray from top to bottom to cover the back of the cabinet.
 Try to only spray once on each section of the door.
 First horizontally on the top, then down the side, then horizontally across the bottom, then down the other side, then from top to bottom vertically to cover.
 As you get to skinnier doors be sure to place the door on the crate where it is not touching wet paint.
-Start to edge the door off the crate so you do not get wet paint on the front of the cabinet.
+Start to edge the door of the crate so you do not get wet paint on the front of the cabinet.
 Place a new crate if necessary.

 - Continue above steps until all backs of cabinet doors are sprayed.
 If you were able to remove drawer faces go ahead and spray the backs of those as well, and set them aside to dry.
 If the drawer fronts do not come off, you can roll them with your roller.
-Be sure to get the edges of the drawer face and entire front.
+Be sure to get the edges of the drawer face and the entire front.
 It’s not necessary to paint the inside if they are attached to the drawer.

 - Let fully dry.
 This can take up to 4-6 hours.
-You can place your paint tray, rollers, and brush in an airtight bag if you will be priming the front of the doors and drawers in the same day or next day.
+You can place your paint tray, rollers, and brush in an airtight bag if you will be priming the front of the doors and drawers on the same day or the next day.
 If you are going to let dry overnight be sure to clean out your spray gun to manufacture directions.
 Clogged tips and broken spray guns are not fun!

 - Time to prime the front of the doors.
 Once they are fully dry and not sticky to the touch repeat the priming directions above on all fronts of the doors.
 Be sure to start with the widest doors first and adjust the doors on the crate as they start to get skinnier and smaller.
 If you removed the drawer faces also spray the front of the doors.
 Use the new crate if need be.
 Again be sure to carefully transport your freshly primed doors back to their designated drying area.